Who is Satoshi Nakamoto?

 By Anycoin Direct

+Satoshi Nakamoto is the pseudonym of the creator of Bitcoin.
+This person or group has managed to keep his identity hidden until now.
+Who is behind Bitcoin?
 The name Satoshi Nakamoto is legendary in the world of crypto.
-Why, really?
 We will talk about that in this lesson.
 Everyone loves a good legend.
-Perhaps this legend will last as long as those from ancient times.
+Perhaps this mythical status will last as long as that of other people from ancient times.
 Let's dive into this story!
+Who is Satoshi Nakamoto anyway?

 ✔️ Satoshi Nakamoto is the pseudonym of the inventor of Bitcoin.
 This person or group has remained unknown to date.

-✔️ In 2008 Satoshi Nakamoto emails a group of Cyperpunks via Cryptography Mailing list with a white paper of the Bitcoin software.
+✔️ In 2008, Satoshi Nakamoto mailed a group of Cypherpunks a white paper of the Bitcoin software via the Cryptography Mailing List.

 ✔️ Satoshi Nakamoto is an advocate of decentralization and uses his anonymity to protect himself from personal attacks.